 - Naive solution:

-- Generate all numbers on one node and scatter them (a la P2)
+- Generate all numbers on one node and scatter them

+- Like in our MPI analysis lab

 - Too slow!

 - Can we do better?
 (Foster's)

 - Generating each random number is a task

 - Channels between subsequent numbers from the same seed

 - Tweak communication & agglomeration

 - Minimize dependencies